ChartreuseBison/Random-Fireworks/README.txt

 # Random-Fireworks
 I wrote and tested with python version 3.6
-This script generates a mcfunction file to to place a randomized fireworks show I just have it set to run the script in your function directory
+This script generates a mcfunction file to place a randomized fireworks show I just have it set to run the script in your function directory

 The default function is for the script to ask you to enter the X, Y, and Z for the launch position of the rockets.
 I recommend editing the script and hardcoding these values so you don't have to type them each time.
 Just comment out the coordinate prompts and then uncomment the hardcoded coordinate lines.
 Then you can add your coordinates.